Radix primulae

 Pharmacodynamics (Effect)This section has been translated automatically.

-The triterpene saponins have an irritant effect on the stomach lining.
-This effect is said to stimulate the bronchial mucosa via nerve fibres to produce more mucus.
-This dilutes the secretion and makes it easier to cough up.
+The triterpene saponins have an irritant effect on the gastric mucosa.
+This effect is said to reflexively stimulate the bronchial mucosa via nerve fibers to produce more mucus.
+This thins the secretion and makes it easier to cough up.

 Field of application/useThis section has been translated automatically.

-Both Primulae radxi and Primulae flos (flowers and the root) are used for the same applications.
-Primulae radix is however better documented.
+Both Primulae radxi and Primulae flos (flowers and the root) are used for the same indications.
+However, Primulae radix is better documented.

 IndicationThis section has been translated automatically.